-- 1. Frequency Drift Indicators can use any one of the 8 input clocks or the Crystal / Reference input clock as the golden reference with respect to which FDx for all other clocks can be recorded in the Status Registers.
-FDx thresholds for each clock input for each clock can be set independently. - 2.
+- a.
+Hitless Switching Triggersb.
+Update in Status Registers in the register map - Frequency Drift Indicators can use any one of the 8 input clocks, internal clockInSync clock or the Crystal / Reference input clock as the golden reference with respect to which FDx for all other clocks can be recorded in the Status Registers.
+FDx thresholds for each clock input for each clock can be set independently. - 3.
 Coarse and Fine Frequency Drift indicators can be concurrently enabled.
-This enables the user to detect fast drifting frequencies since detecting fine drifts will take longer measurements. - 3.
-Clock loss and Lock loss indicators are available as alerts on GPIO pins.
+This enables the user to detect fast drifting frequencies since detecting fine drifts will take longer measurements. - 4.
+Clock loss and Lock loss indicators are available as alerts on GPIO pins. - Clock Loss can be combined with either of the frequency drift monitors (coarse and fine) to trigger the hitless switching event in the PLLs.
+The trigger for a hitless switching event in the PLL can therefore be either the Clock Loss event or either of Clock Loss or Frequency Drift.

-Table 8 Crystal Requirements
+Table 8.
+Crystal Requirements (SiT95314)

-Description Conditions Symbol Min Тур Max Units High Fundamenta l Frequency Cry stal Reference e (HFF) • • Crystal Frequency Can be supported with a fundamental crystal of 100-160 MHz range.
-XTAL {IN} 100 160 MHz C0 cap for crystal Small range around CL XTAL {C0} 2 pF CL cap for crystal only XTAL {CL} 5 pF ESR for crystal ESR defined at frequency of oscillation XTAL {ESR} 40 Ω Rm1 for crystal XTAL {Rm1} 20 Ω Power delivered to crystal Drive Level to the crystal XTAL {PWR} 100 μW Low Freque ncy Fundamenta al Crystal (LFF =) • JI.
-Crystal Frequency Can be supported with a fundamental crystal > 25 MHz range.
-For Best Performance use an LFF crystal > 48 MHz XTAL {IN} 25 96 MHz C0 cap for crystal Small range around CL XTAL {C0} 2 pF CL cap for crystal [2] only XTAL {CL} 8 pF ESR for crystal ESR defined at frequency of oscillation XTAL {ESR} ^[1] 40 Ω Rm1 for crystal XTAL {Rm1} 40 Ω Power delivered to crystal Drive Level to the crystal XTAL {PWR} 100 μW
+Description Conditions Symbol Min Тур Max Units High Fundamen tal Frequency C rystal Reference (HFF) Crystal Frequency Can be supported with a fundamental crystal of 100-160 MHz range. damental crystal of 100-160 XTAL IN 100 160 MHz C0 cap for crystal Small range around CL only XTAL C0 2 pF CL cap for crystal Small range around CL only XTALCL 5 pF ESR for crystal ESR defined at frequency of oscillation XTALESR 40 Ω Rm1 for crystal XTAL Rm1 20 Ω Power delivered to crystal Drive Level to the crystal XTAL PWR 100 μW Low Frequ ency Fundamer ntal Crystal (LFF ) 1 - 1 Crystal Frequency Can be supported with a fundamental crystal > 25 MHz range.
+For Best Performance use an LFF crystal > 48 MHz XTAL IN 25 96 MHz C0 cap for crystal Consil range around Cl. ank XTAL C0 2 pF CL cap for crystal [2] Small range around CL only XTALCL 8 pF ESR for crystal ESR defined at frequency of oscillation XTAL ESR [1] 40 Ω Rm1 for crystal XTAL Rm1 40 Ω Power delivered to crystal Drive Level to the crystal XTAL PWR 100 μW

-- 1. ESR relates to the motional resistance Rm with the relationship $ESR = Rm (1 + CO/CL)^2$ - 2.
-The table specifies the Ci, Ce and Cs for the 48 MHz XTAL with different CL.
-Ci is the internal differential capacitance offered by the chip whereas Ce (Ce=Ce1=Ce2) and Cs(Cs=Cs1=Cs2) are the Single Ended external and the stray cap on the PCB.
+- ESR relates to the motional resistance Rm with the relationship ESR = Rm (1 + CO/CL) The table specifies the Ci, Ce and Cs for the 48 MHz XTAL with different CL.
+Ci is the internal differential capacitance offered by the chip whereas Ce (Ce=Ce1=Ce2) and Cs(Cs=Cs1=Cs2) are the Single Ended external and the stray cap on the PCB

-XTAL Ci Ce Cs Unit 48MHz (CL = 8pF) 7.5 0 1 pF
+XTAL Ci Се Cs Unit 48MHz (CL = 8pF) 7.5 0 1 pF

-Table 9 Output RMS Jitter in Frequency Translation Modes
+Table 9.
+Output RMS Jitter in Frequency Translation Modes

-Description Conditions Symbol Min Тур Max Units RMS Jitter for 12 kHz - 20 MHz Integration Bandwidth Single PLL Free Run Profile F {OUT} = 156.25 MHz Ext.
-76.8 MHz MEMS ^[1] RMS {JIT} ^[1] ~70 fs rms
+Description Conditions Symbol Min Тур Max Units RMS Jitter for 12 kHz - 20 MHz Integration Bandwidth F IN = 38.88 MHz, PLL BW = 10 Hz, Single PLL Profile F OUT = 156.25 MHz Ext.
+76.8 MHz MEMS [1] RMS JIT [1] ~70 fs rms

-1. Jitter is 85fs if a 48MHz Crystal is used - assuming it meets the specifications mentioned in this data sheet.
+1. Jitter is 85fs if a 48MHz Crystal is used - assuming it meets the specifications mentioned in this data sheet